SESYNC-ci/syllabi/docs/data2doc.md

    1. Are your data in tidy tables?
    1. Can you define relationships between tables?
    1. How will you share it within the team?
-1. Read data into R and prepare it for a simple analyis or visualization.
+1. Read data into R and prepare it for a simple analysis or visualization.
 1. Update the `README.md` on GitHub.

 </section>